brodziakm/maven-s3-plugin/README.md

 # maven-s3-plugin

-A simple Gradle plugin that exposes a 'mavenS3' repository type.
-This is just a normal 'maven' repository that delegates credential acquisition to the AWS SDK.
+A simple Gradle plugin that provides a configurable action for binding Gradle AWS credentials using the default AWS credential provider chain.
 It also allows the optional specification of a profile.

+Unlike Gradle's in-built AwsImAuthentication, this can be leveraged in scenarios that require role switching.

 ## Features